Battle Cars | April 2019 - 2020

 Even though our goal is to fill servers with only real players, it may happen that clients are missing to fill the needed 64 car slots.
-In that case, AIs automatically fill up the missing slots .
+In that case, AIs automatically fill up the missing slots.
 For example, if there are only 40 clients, 24 AIs join the server.

-The management in Battle Cars is heavily inspired by the SCRUM and Kanban frameworks I testified their effectiveness during my internships at Gameloft and Ubisoft, of course reshaped in order to better fit the team's composition and scope.
+The management in Battle Cars was heavily inspired by the SCRUM and Kanban frameworks I testified their effectiveness during my internships at Gameloft and Ubisoft, of course reshaped in order to better fit the team's composition and scope.

 Milestone and sprint planning

 For every milestone, features, ranged by priority, are targeted and detailed into more precise results, with team members responsible for those results.
-Using the OKR system, those key results are then graded from 0 to 1 during the milestone deadline, making the team able to identify the strong and weak points and better anticipate the following milestones.
+Using the OKR system, those key results were then graded from 0 to 1 during the milestone deadline, making the team able to identify the strong and weak points and better anticipate the following milestones.